What Will Happen to R22 and How it Affects You

-Recall that in order to buy R22, you must be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.
+Recall that in order to obtain R22, you have to be an EPA-certified technician.
+So, the average homeowner is unable to purchase a cylinder themselves.
+In addition, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is radically increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our technicians come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade because of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
+This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
-You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
-If that doesn’t work either, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.
+If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
+You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you don’t find it, you can read your user’s manual.
+Alternatively, you can call your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.